Home

 If the remaining balance is more than 220 yen, you get back 500 yen deposit plus the balance minus 220 yen.

-What is the difference between named and unnamed SUICA/PASMO?
+What is the difference between Anonymous (un-named) and Personal (named) SUICA/PASMO?

-If you are a traveler above 12 years old, you can simply buy an unnamed SUICA/PASMO, and will not need a named SUICA/PASMO.
+If you are a traveler above 12 years old, you can simply buy an anonymous SUICA/PASMO, and will not need a Personal SUICA/PASMO.
 But if you are curious, here is more detail:

-A named SUICA/PASMO requires your name, birth date and phone number information when you buy it.
-When you have lost a named SUICA, you can apply for the reissuance of your card for a fee of 1,080 yen by showing your ID.
-A named SUICA/PASMO cannot be used by another person.
-A named SUICA/PASMO can also be a commuter pass.
-(In other words, an IC card commuter pass must be a named SUICA/PASMO.)
-A SUICA/PASMO for a child (roughly spaking, age 6-12) must be a named SUICA because of age validation.
+A Personal SUICA/PASMO requires your name, birth date and phone number information when you buy it.
+When you have lost a Personal SUICA, you can apply for the reissuance of your card for a fee of 1,080 yen by showing your ID.
+A Personal SUICA/PASMO cannot be used by another person.
+A Personal SUICA/PASMO can also be a commuter pass.
+(In other words, an IC card commuter pass must be a Personal SUICA/PASMO.)
+A SUICA/PASMO for a child (roughly spaking, age 6-12) must be a Personal SUICA because of age validation.

 Can I use my SUICA/PASMO anywhere in Japan?